emb-riscv/specs-markdown/exceptions-and-interrupts.md

   `handler` bit (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overridden by nested interrupts.</sup>

+> <sup>There is also a [proposal](https://github.com/emb-riscv/specs-markdown/issues/3)
+  to use the lowest bits of the address and to slightly adjust JALR.</sup>

 ## The FP lazy stacking mechanism

 The large number of floating point registers take a long time to copy